Title: Appropriate names for COVID-19 variants

 Abstract

 Multiple severe acute respiratory syn-drome coronavirus 2 (SARS-CoV-2) variants are now circulating globally.
 Those with mutations in functional domains such as the receptor bind- ing domain of the spike protein are of particular concern (1).
-In December 2020, three new variants of concern (VOC) with a common mutation at position 501 in the spike protein were reported: VOC-202012/01 (B.1.1.7, 501Y.V1, 20I) (2) was first identified in the United Kingdom, 501Y.V2 (B.1.351, 20H) (1) was first described by South African researchers, and P.1 (501Y.V3, 20J) was first identified in Japan and described by Brazilian researchers (3).
+In December 2020, three new variants of concern (VOC) with a common mutation at position 501 in the spike protein were reported: VOC-202012/01 (B.1.1.7, 501Y.V1, 20I) (2) was first identified in the United Kingdom, 501Y.V2 (B.1.351, 20H) (1) was first described by South African researchers, and P.1 (501Y.V3, 20J) was first identified in Japan and described by Brazilian researchers (3).Unfortunately, variants are widely being referred to by their country of first description.
+This naming convention should be avoided.
+Using geographical regions to distinguish variants is harmful, as demonstrated by the term âChinaâ virus, which has been used to blame and stigmatize China.

 The connotation that the variants were created and spread by their respective first locations has already gen-erated political backlash through travel bans [e.g., (4)] and negative perceptions of these countries and their people.
 The risk of being associated with a new variant also disincentivizes country-level genomic surveillance and transparent reporting of their results.